 “I cannot afford to pay another charge on my electric bill.”

 “My family, who are from West Virginia, make their income as coal miners.
 Shutting down coal plants will be a critical hit that will add them to the many Americans who are unemployed…The potential for these new regulations to dramatically raise energy prices and cost thousands of hard-working American jobs is too great.”

 And there was one comment in support of the proposal:

 “If utility bills increase now in order to ensure a healthier planet for future generations, it’s money well-spent.”

-Click below for an easy-to-read summary of the Environmental Protection Agency’s proposed rule on greenhouse gas regulations.
+Read the Environmental Protection Agency’s summary of proposed rule on greenhouse gas regulations: